We all know that we can’t force someone to love you, but that hasn’t stopped some of us from trying.

-There are times when we HAVE to do things to make a relationship happen, but if you find yourself feeling like imposing your will on the other person is the only way the relationship can work, you are no longer DOING what you should be doing to make a relationship work, you are forcing your way into his/her heart and life.
+There are times when we have to do things to make a relationship happen, but if you find yourself feeling like manipulating someone is the only way the relationship can work, you are no longer doing what you should be doing to make a relationship work, you are forcing your way into their heart and life.